Resonant mode speakers are wide band-width devices, with very low 3rd-order harmonic distortion.

 “On a scale of one to ten, how do they sound?”
 “15.”

-Sound in Resonant Mode Audio loudspeakers is created by “exciting” a specially designed panel.
+Sound in Bending Wave Audio loudspeakers is created by “exciting” a specially designed panel.

 The Tectonic Plates employ a thin carbon fiber-laminated Nomex honeycomb panel.
 The panel is excited by electro-magnetic motors.
 Collectively, this device, or transducer, is called a DML (distributed mode loudspeaker).

 Using a method similar to a string exciting and resonating the body of an acoustic instrument - like a guitar or violin - the DML produces a predominantly diffuse sound source, versus a point source in conventional pistonic speakers.
 This provides the unique benefits described above.

 One key behavior is that a diffuse sound source is analogous to a room diffusor (specialized room treatment), which is designed to scatter acoustic reflections.
 A diffuse source reduces focused reflected sounds, which increases intelligibility.

 Traditional loudspeakers use uniform pistonic motion to create sound.

 The goal of piston design is to not “break up” or resonate.
 This is exactly the opposite goal of a DML, which is designed to resonate equally at all frequencies in its bandwidth.
 This fundamental difference solves perennial problems with pistonic designs including: